airmelt/LeetCode/#341 Flatten Nested List Iterator 扁平化嵌套列表迭代器.md

+# 341 Flatten Nested List Iterator 扁平化嵌套列表迭代器

 __Description__:
 Given a nested list of integers, implement an iterator to flatten it.

 Each element is either an integer, or a list -- whose elements may also be integers or other lists.

 __Example:__

 Example 1:

 Input: [[1,1],2,[1,1]]
 Output: [1,1,2,1,1]
 Explanation: By calling next repeatedly until hasNext returns false, the order of elements returned by next should be: [1,1,2,1,1].

 Example 2:

 Input: [1,[4,[6]]]
 Output: [1,4,6]
 Explanation: By calling next repeatedly until hasNext returns false, the order of elements returned by next should be: [1,4,6].

 __题目描述__: